kailinxGitHub/kailinxGitHub/README.md

 ### Welcome To My Profile! 👋
 <em><strong>I'm ... </strong></em>

-- a Sophomore at _Northeastern University_!
+- a Junior at _Northeastern University_!

 - a Computer Engineering and Computer Science combined major with Mathematics Minor at the Northeastern University College of Engineering and Khoury College of Computer Sciences.